yugabyte/yugabyte-db/docs/content/v2.6/integrations/metabase.md

     identifier: metabase
     parent: integrations
     weight: 576
-isTocNested: true
-showAsideToc: true
+type: docs
 ---

 [Metabase](https://www.metabase.com/) is a Business Intelligence (BI) tool.

 This document shows how to set up Metabase to integrate with YugabyteDB's PostgreSQL-compatible API.

 ## 1. Start local cluster

 Follow [Quick Start](../../quick-start/) instructions to run a local YugabyteDB cluster.
 Test YugabyteDB's PostgreSQL-compatible YSQL API as [documented](../../quick-start/test-postgresql/) so that you can confirm that you have a PostgresSQL-compatible service running on `localhost:5433`.

 ## 2. Load data